 The average time from proposal to the wedding day is 20 months – 7 months enjoying engagement and 13 months planning the big day.
 This equates to spending an estimated 250 hours organising your wedding.
 Juggling that with your day-job and family commitments – you can see why people say it’s like taking on another full-time job!
 This is where a wedding planner steps in.

 Very basically, wedding planners help you plan and pull off your wedding.
 What they don’t do is do all the work for you (unless you ask them to!).
 A planner’s level of involvement in the process varies depending on your wishes!
-Most wedding planners offer a variety of services which are usually split into: full planning, partial planning, or on-the-day coordination.
+Most wedding planners offer these two common packages: full planning or wedding day management / on-the-day coordination.

 With full planning services, the wedding planner is with you from the start of your engagement.
 They can help you with anything and everything from helping create your wedding theme and finding amazing suppliers (like those I’ll be showing you below), to handling the piles of wedmin and working their magic on your big day.

-With on-the-day coordination, the wedding planner joins you a few months before your wedding day to gather supplier information and discuss your wedding day timeline.
+With wedding day management, the wedding planner joins you a few months before your wedding day to gather supplier information and discuss your wedding day timeline.
 Then on the big day itself, you are free to enjoy yourselves as your planner manages everything for you – from overseeing deliveries, to ensuring your photographer turns up on time.
 All the little details will be taken care of while you’re getting ready for your special moment!

 NB: I think it is important to point out that most venues have event managers and wedding coordinators – these are not wedding planners.
 Although they will ensure the venue is what you need, it is not their job to make sure your other suppliers are on-time OR that they provide what is expected.